Leopard Society: Postcolonial period

-Congo
+Central Africa

+Anyoto

 In the eastern Congo Basin, the Anyoto or Anioto society was active between c.
 1890 and the 1930s, attacking and murdering people and deliberately leaving traces meant to give the impression of leopard attacks.
 Because of this, its members were often called "leopard men" in sources written in European languages.
 The society consisted of several chapters, which were often controlled by village chiefs and acted largely independently from each other, sometimes as rivals.
 Its members were widely suspected of eating body parts of their victims, but there is little conclusive evidence that this was indeed the case.

 The Anyoto society seems to have emerged as a resistance movement against Swahili-speaking slave-trading chiefs who dominated the region in the 1890s.
 Later it turned against the colonial government.
 Many of its victims were people employed by the government, but there is also evidence that its members were hired to intervene in "private animosities", such as cases of men competing for the same woman or situations where someone wanted revenge.
 Attacks often focused on relatives of the target, frequently children.

 Anyoto membership was often passed on within families from father to son or from maternal uncle to nephew.
 Those who wanted to be newly accepted into the society without having family members in it sometimes had to give a family member – often a wife or child – to the society as human sacrifice to prove their loyalty and discretion.
 Usually simple knives were used to kill the victims.
 While one key informant claimed that artificial leopard claws were used to mimic leopard attack, most other convicted Anyoto members denied this.
 A number of statements indicate that though imitate claws were rarely used to kill, they were sometimes used to disfigure the dead victim, "tearing chunks of flesh out of the body".
 However, knives were also used in this context when it was more practical, such as for cutting off limbs.